farside60/testsluwe/wintertodt/README.md

 * Optionally hop worlds between kills for less waiting time
 * Configurable minimum HP percentage for the boss to be at before hopping
 * Optional overlay
+* Feeds and entertains your kitten, configurable in the Sluwe Utils plugin

 Does not have